mikecarti/obsidian/Study theory deep, but also reflect on how and what can be applied..md

-Don't focus too much attention on inrelevant math and methods.
+Don't focus too much attention on irrelevant math and methods.